usdot-jpo-ode/jpo-cvmanager/services/addons/images/count_metric/README.md

 Specifically includes the following message types: ["BSM", "TIM", "Map", "SPaT", "SRM", "SSM"]

+Please note that the daily emailer relies on the user_email_notification PostgreSQL table to pull in the list of users that are subscribed to receive these emails.

 To run this service, the following environment variables must be set:

 <b>LOGGING_LEVEL:</b> The logging level of the deployment.
 Options are: 'critical', 'error', 'warning', 'info' and 'debug'.
 If not specified, will default to 'info'.
 Refer to Python's documentation for more info: [Python logging](https://docs.python.org/3/howto/logging.html).